Sandåker

-Sandåker is a village in the municipality of Dønna in Nordland county, Norway.
+Sandåker is a village in Dønna Municipality in Nordland county, Norway.
 It is located on the south-central part of the island of Løkta.
 It has the postal code 8813 Kopardal, named after the neighboring village of Kopardal, where the local ferry port is located.
-Historically, the Sandåker area previously belonged to the municipality of Nesna, but since 1 January 1962 it has belonged to Dønna.
+Historically, the Sandåker area previously belonged to Nesna Municipality, but since 1 January 1962 it has belonged to Dønna Municipality.
 Løkta Church is located in Sandåker.